Mansfield Training School: The Haunting History

 From Farm Colony to Institution: Early Beginnings

-The Mansfield Training School, originally known as the Connecticut School for Imbeciles, was established in 1917.
-At its peak, the campus spanned over 1,000 acres in the rolling countryside of Mansfield and featured more than 50 buildings, most of which still stand today in varying states of decay.
+The Mansfield Training School was established in 1917 through the merger of two separate institutions: the Connecticut Colony for Epileptics (founded at Mansfield in 1910) and the Connecticut Training School for the Feeble Minded, previously known as the Connecticut School for Imbeciles, which had operated in Lakeville since 1860.
+At its peak, the campus spanned approximately 350 acres in the rolling countryside of Mansfield and featured more than 50 buildings, most of which still stand today in varying states of decay.
 Its roots trace back to a time when cognitive and developmental disabilities were gravely misunderstood, and institutionalization was seen as both a compassionate and socially necessary solution.

 The school was developed during a national push to relocate individuals with mental and developmental disabilities to rural “farm colonies,” where residents could not only live but also work by growing food, producing goods, and maintaining self-sufficiency.
 The theory was that fresh air, discipline, and structure could help these individuals lead more productive lives.
 Unfortunately, this soon devolved into a means for cheap labor and overcrowded conditions.